 Business computer networks usually comprise all platforms.
-Servers are built on Linux, where development machines are Windows or Mac or Linux.
+Servers are built on Linux, whereas development machines are Windows or Mac, or Linux.

-When it comes to antivirus solutions, it should support hybrid networks.
+When it comes to antivirus solutions, they should support hybrid networks.
 Kaspersky is a security solution that supports hundreds of machines in a network.
-It provides an easy to deploy the solution to the IT Operations team.
+It provides an easy deploy the solution to the IT Operations team.

-Its anti-cryptor is a powerful feature to detect ransomware.
-Absolutely No compromise on security.
+Its anti-crypto is a powerful feature to detect ransomware.
+Absolutely no compromise on security.

 Kaspersky’s advantages for Linux Antivirus solution are as follows:

 - Provides Graphical User Interface to visualize the scans